About Us

 Part technician, part Mr Fixit, but

 all nice guy.
-And it really helps he’s fluent in Indonesian when it comes to communicating with our Timor-Leste team
+And it really helps he’s fluent in Indonesian when it comes to communicating with our teams in Indonesia and Timor-Leste

-If I had to sum up everything we do in a few words I would say…
+If I had to define ‘Trusted Christian Media’ and sum up what we do in a few words I would say…

 We preach the Word and make disciples.